For information, call:

 There is a membership fee of $35 per semester.
 You must be a member to register for classes.
 There is an additional fee for each course that ranges from $5 to $28 based on the type of course and the number of times the class meets.
 You may review the additional fee in the list of courses.

-Classes for fall semester start in September and those for spring semester in January.
+Classes for fall semester start in August and those for spring semester in January.
 You may get the details at the Registration Information webpage.

 Just let us know!
 We are always looking for new volunteers interested in helping others to learn.
 You may let us know by emailing us.
 If you are registering for a course, there is also a place on the form to indicate you would like to volunteer.

-Following an agreement signed on January 11, 2024, the Center is now a division of the Office of External Programs of the University.
+Following an agreement signed on January 11, 2024, the Center is now a division of the Office of External Programs of the university.
 The day-to-day activities of the Center are run by an Advisory Board staffed by volunteers.
-The Advisory Board works closely with University personnel to ensure the smooth running of the program.
-The Center abides by all University policies and procedures.
+The Advisory Board works closely with university personnel to ensure the smooth running of the program.
+The Center abides by all university policies and procedures.

 * The term FAQ has a long history on the Internet.
 If you are not familiar with it, you can learn more here (opens in a new tab or page).